 We passed through five villages where roosters sounded the morning’s arrival.
 The smell of smoke from a kitchen hearth prepping breakfast offered a pleasing aroma.

 I had to laugh as we trudged away with our fancy hiking boots and North Face gear.
-Little Tibetan monks clamoured by us clad in only bare feet and saffron robes making the hike seem almost effortless.
+Little Tibetan monks clamoured by us clad in only bare feet and saffron-coloured robes, making the hike seem almost effortless.
 I’m competitive but it somehow felt wrong to be jealous of the monks.
 I let them pass as they made their pilgrimage towards the sacred peak.

 Along the way, there were small temples erected for prayer.
 They were a place to catch our breath and refill our bottles with natural spring water.
 We swapped stories and laughed as we continued the hike to our destination for the night.
 Eight hours from when we started, we finally arrived.
 A working monastery less than three hours from the summit.
 We arrived just in time to watch the sun set over the surrounding mountains.
 I have to say, to this day, it was one of those memories that will never leave me.
 I still remember the smell of the incense.
 The rice and soup cooking on the fire pit.
 The coolness of the air – like a beautiful autumn evening where you don your favourite sweater and sit in front of the firepit.
 It felt mystical and spiritual.